Suman7495/Tzara---A-Personal-Assistant/README.md

 ```bash
 python /path/to/the/file/main.py
 ```
-Replace "/path/to/the/file" to the pathname to the file called "main.py".
+Replace "/path/to/the/file" with the pathname to the file "main.py".
 This file initialises Tzara.

 Tzara will greet you with something like: "Hi, my name is Tzara.
 How may I help you?"